Koech161/plp_hackathon/README.md

 - Built with pure HTML and CSS
 - Inspired by modern portfolio designs
-- Icons from Unicode emoji set
-- Fonts from system font stack
+- Fonts from google font

 ---